MANGUM OK HITS 100 DEGREES F FEBRUARY 11 As "The Hoax" STATE SMASHES ALL TIME RECORDS

 ABRUPT CLIMATE CHANGE IS WELL UNDER WAY AT BOTH POLES Sea ice minimums and maximums in both the Arctic and Antarctic have set new records this winter. |READ|

-RECENT: 102 million trees dead in California's drought stricken forests ◊ Two years after Lake Poopo dried up for good, Bolivia'a Lake Uru Uru has fallen victim to a presistent drought that has caused a state of water emergency in the high Andes nation. ◊ 14 people died around Gatlinburg amid an onslaught of drought-driven wildfires that have plagued the Southeast USA for over a month.
+APRIL 2017: The Mauna Loa Observatory in Hawaii reports that carbon dioxide has risen to 410.28 ppm, the first time the level has exceeded 410ppm.
+Current CO2 levels are higher than they have been for millions of years. ◊ Two years after Lake Poopo dried up for good, Bolivia'a Lake Uru Uru has fallen victim to a presistent drought that has caused a state of water emergency in the high Andes nation.

 1. POLAR CONDITIONS SEA ICE MAXIMUM & MINIMUM EXTENT: